rebecavalverde/help-docs/docs/en/edu/google-classroom/faq.md

 permalink: en/education/google-classroom/faq.html
 ---

+*If you never tried Flat with Google Classroom, [check out our introduction here](/help/en/education/google-classroom/)*.

 You can find here the most asked questions about using Flat with Google Classroom.
 If yours is not here, [please ask our team](/help/support)!

 ## Setup and Rostering